 - Experience Kenya’s famed Maasai Mara at the peak of wildebeest migration

-Our amazing adventure kicks off in Nairobi, Kenya’s capital city.
+Our amazing adventure officially kicks off today in Nairobi, Kenya’s capital city.
 Whether you arrived yesterday or come in today, you are met at the airport by one of our local representatives and transferred to our hotel.
 Today you receive a quick briefing on tomorrow’s activities and then take time to rest and relax at the hotel.
 There are two restaurants, with indoor and outdoor seating in a safe and relaxing environment where you can refuel and be ready for your safari that kicks off tomorrow.
-Gather informally with other group members who have arrived early or simply join the full group the following day as we kick-start our amazing adventure.

 After birding with our breakfast on an outdoor patio, we head off to the Giraffe Centre.
 This local attraction breeds the endangered Rothschild’s Giraffe and repatriates them back into the wild.
 We enjoy a nice lecture about the conservation work being done here.
 Afterwards, we get to feed and interact with the giraffes!
 A grand start to the trip.